Additive C*-categories and K-theory: Morita invariance

 The first functor presents $\Hilb ( A)^{\fg,\free}$ as the additive completion of $ A$, and the second functor presents $\Hilb ( A)^{\fg,\proj}$ as the idempotent completion of $\Hilb ( A)^{\fg,\free}$. \hB \end{ex}

-Our next goal is to show that the reduced crossed product preserves Morita equivalences.
+Our next goal is to show that the reduced {and the maximal crossed product functors} preserve Morita equivalences.
 Let $ \bD\to \bE$ be a morphism in $\Fun(BG,\Ccat)$.
 It is called a Morita equivalence if the induced morphism {between} the underlying $C^{*}$-categories is a Morita equivalence.